Mind the GAP! The Challenges of Scale in Pixel-based Deep Reinforcement Learning: Preliminaries

-\citet{sokar2022dynamic} demonstrated that using sparse neural networks instead of dense networks increases learning speed and leads to improved performance. \citet{graesser2022state} studied different ways to induce sparsity in the network including pruning the network weights during training and using sparse networks from scratch.
-With a sparsity level $s$, the number of parameters in the bottleneck is $s \times H \times W \times C \times dim(\psi)$.
-Recently \citep{ceron2024pruned} demonstrated that pruning is an effective approach that enables scaling networks.
-Below we will explain how these approaches change the architecture of the network.
+Sparse methods offer an alternative approach to managing network complexity. \citet{sokar2022dynamic} demonstrated that using sparse neural networks in place of dense ones can increase learning speed and lead to improved performance.
+Following this, \citet{graesser2022state} studied various ways to induce this sparsity, such as by pruning network weights during training or by using networks that are sparse from scratch.
+By imposing sparsity, these techniques directly structure the bottleneck, reducing the density of its connections.
+With a given sparsity level $s$, the effective number of parameters in the bottleneck is reduced to $s \times H \times W \times C \times dim(\psi)$.
+These sparse approaches have shown promise for the scaling of larger architectures; indeed, \citet{ceron2024pruned} recently demonstrated that pruning is an effective approach that facilitates the scaling of networks.

-\paragraph{Gradual pruning} The training starts with a dense network and the low magnitude parameters are progressively pruned throughout training under a polynomial schedule \citep{zhu2017prune}.
-At the end iteration of pruning, the network will reach the target sparsity which is kept fixed during the rest of training.
+\paragraph{Gradual pruning} This strategy begins with a standard, fully-dense network.
+As training progresses, connections (parameters) with low magnitudes—which are considered less salient to the network's function—are progressively removed.
+This pruning process often follows a polynomial schedule \citep{zhu2017prune}.
+Once the pruning schedule concludes, the network achieves its target sparsity level, and this fixed sparse architecture is maintained for the remainder of training.

-\paragraph{Sparse from scratch} A sparse neural network is defined at initialization with specific sparsity level that is maintained throughout training.
-The sparse topology is either fixed known as \textit{static}, or dynamically optimized during training through a periodic change of a portion of the connections as proposed in \textit{RigL} \citep{evci2020rigging}.
+\paragraph{Sparse from scratch} In contrast to gradual pruning, this approach defines a sparse network at initialization, and this specific sparsity level is maintained throughout training.
+The sparse topology can be \textit{static}, meaning the set of active connections is fixed for the entire training duration.
+Alternatively, the topology can be \textit{dynamic}.
+For example, the \textit{RigL} method \citep{evci2020rigging} dynamically optimizes the connections by periodically pruning a portion of the weights and growing new ones elsewhere, effectively "rewiring" the network while maintaining the overall sparsity.